-If your business has assets and needs working capital to operate and grow, you might want to consider an asset based loan or line of credit.
-The loan’s value and security are derived from the collateral you pledge — not your financial track record — so it’s a useful form of financing if your business is young or you have less than stellar credit.
+Asset based lending is a form of business financing in which the loan’s value and security are derived from the collateral you pledge — not your financial track record.
+As a result, it’s a useful form of financing if your business is young or you have less than stellar credit.

 We’ll explore the ins and outs of asset based lending so you can determine if this type of financing is the right fit for your business’s needs.